 Mitochondrial DNA, discovered in the 1960s through electron microscopy, reveals that wolves and dogs split into separate species well over 100,000 years ago, about the same time Neanderthal man’s brain grew and he ventured out of Africa.
 It took a few centuries but Homo sapiens finally evolved from a plant eating gatherer into a very effective hunter after partnering with primitive wolf during the period often referred to as the “Upper Paleolithic Revolution."

 Studies suggest that today’s dogs descended from three females in Asia about 15,000 years ago.
 Scholars disagree on whether Canis lupus familiaris came to us or we went out and stole its pups for our children.
 That debate will never be settled but one thing we do know: in about 13000 BC, the dog became the first domesticated species.

 That was long before prehistoric man domesticated the next oldest companion species, cats.
-By 8500 BC, we had developed rudimentary agriculture and therefore, humans became more stationery.
+By 8500 BC, we had developed rudimentary agriculture and humans became more stationery.
 That generated garbage which brought rodents.
 Cats came and controlled the rats.
-For that valuable service, we idolized them and I’m convinced that we are their servants, not their friends (smile).

 Man later began to tame cattle, goats, and pigs because it was easier to keep and control what we ate than to hunt for it.
 Getting smarter every day, we finally caught a horse!
 It is believed the horse was first ridden in what is now Kazahkstan (central Asia) about 3600 BC, predating domestication of the ass and the camel.
 Fast-forward…